Sleeping on your back can actually be very good for your organs and maintaining a low body temperature while you sleep.

 There is a slight odor when you open the packaging, and while it’s not overpowering, it takes a long time for it to dissipate.
 The manufacturer actually suggests that you leave it near an open window for up to five days, which is a bit excessive.

-Memory foam can produce an odor.
-Anyone who has unpackaged a vacuum-sealed memory foam mattress can attest to that.
+Memory foam of back sleepers pillow can produce an odor.
+Anyone who has unpackaged a vacuum-sealed foam mattress can attest to that.
 It’s just a long time to wait to use your pillow, especially if you’re sensitive to smells.

 Because of the high impact memory foam, this pillow is fitted to last for up to four years before you have any serious problems with the curvature.

 Memory foam isn’t designed to last forever, and with the weight of your head and movements in the middle of the night, this is no exception.
-It’s a great, long-lasting pillow that hits a middle-of-the-road budget that we can all get behind.
+It’s a great, long-lasting best pillow for back sleepers that hits a middle-of-the-road budget that we can all get behind.